 Interns must be willing to work at least 20 hrs/week for the duration of the internship.
 While the internship is unpaid, the Global Justice Center is willing to assist students in obtaining school credit or outside funding for the internship.

-We are currently accepting applications for the Fall 2018 Communications Internship.
+We are currently accepting applications for the Spring 2019 Communications Internship.